GokulSuseendran/INSTA-CART-Analysis/README.md

   Project pertaining to Market Basket Analysis for an online grocery delivery application using Apriori algorithm and association rules for 80 million transactions using R software.

 DATA DESCRIPTION:
+  Dataset obtained from Kaggle and it contains 32692420 rows and 13 columns.
+It contains the transactions of online grocery store.
-  Dataset obtained from Kaggle and many insights were drawn using the data to help the online store to make imporatant buisness descisions and to retain regular customers.
+Many insights were drawn using the data to help the online store to make imporatant buisness descisions, make profits and to retain their regular customers.

 Few Insights drawn:
 1) Top 10 regular customers.
 2) Which Day of the week sales were high?.